-All of which makes it easy to miss the fact that, even taken in isolation, content moderation has had a really interesting year.
+All of this makes it easy to miss that content moderation has had a really interesting year, even taken in isolation.
 Even while they have been dealing – along with everyone else – with changing user habits, professionals in the space have had to keep one eye on how upcoming legislation will soon rework how businesses work with user-generated content.

 Perhaps most prominent has been the EU’s Digital Services Act which, when it is ratified, will require much more extensive reporting, complaints mechanisms, and (for the largest platforms) auditing.
 It’s not alone: Australia’s Online Safety Act 2021, passed this summer, creating a governmental eSafety Commissioner position with oversight of online content, while the UK is currently working on an Online Safety Bill to regulate content.

-It’s likely that businesses will still have a long way to go in order to prepare for these regulations: research we ran towards the start of the year found that few were prepared for – and many were unaware of – the Digital Services Act.
+Likely, businesses will still have a long way to go to prepare for these regulations: research we ran towards the start of the year found that few were prepared for – and many were unaware of – the Digital Services Act.

-Even the growing attention from governments on how content moderation operates, however, might not be the biggest thing facing the industry right now.
+However, even the growing attention from governments on how content moderation operates might not be the biggest thing facing the industry right now.

 That’s because businesses are looking at an even more immediate impact in terms of how users actually use their platforms.
 We can tell the story in a few key statistics: nearly 50% of internet users look for videos related to a product or service before visiting a store; 72% of customers would rather learn about a product or service by way of video; social video generates 1200% more shares than text and image content combined.